This DIY golden bunny bank is super simple to make and so pretty. Add it to your Easter decor this year with the easy tutorial below!

 Next, cut out your circle using your box cutter.

 File the edges of the cut circle with a fine file.
 If it is too course, it will only shred your bunny worse.

 - I used a small nail file and it worked fabulously.

-Pull the K-Cup out and cut along the mark you made.
+Then pull the K-Cup out and cut along the mark you made.

 Next, check that the plug now sits flush in the opening.
 If it does, pull back out and place off to the side.

-Now, turn your bunny over and cut a rectangular coin slot in the top.
+Then, turn your bunny over and cut a rectangular coin slot in the top.

 - Check the measurement with the largest coin to ensure that all coins will fit.